Submental (Under Chin) Contouring: Neck Liposuction, CoolSculpting®, or KYBELLA®? (Updated 2025)

 CoolSculpting

-Let’s cover the process of CoolSculpting first.
+Let’s cover the process of CoolSculpting.
 This is the method in which the fat cells are frozen to the point in which they die, and the body flushes out the by-products in the urine.
-It is important to keep in mind that this is a process that takes time, so repeat treatments are scheduled 4 to 6 weeks apart.
-The submental area usually takes between 2 and 4 treatments to reach the desired goal, depending on the amount of fat that is present.
+It is important to keep in mind that this process takes time, so repeat treatments are scheduled 4 to 6 weeks apart.
+The submental area usually takes between 2 to 4 treatments to reach the desired goal, depending on the amount of fat that is present.

-• The Treatment: The first 2 treatments are done in a single session.
+• The Treatment: The first 2 treatments are done in a single session, which takes about 35 to 45 minutes.
 The applicator is placed diagonally under the chin on one side and then the other so that the middle section overlaps and receives a double amount of freezing.
-While a patient is getting this treatment, which takes about 35 to 45 minutes, they can be reading, sleeping, watching TV, scrolling cat videos, or doing any other activity in which they keep their head still so the applicator does not pop off.
-When the applicator is first applied it does feel cold, but then there is no discomfort.
+During treatment, most patients relax by reading, sleeping, watching TV, scrolling videos, or doing any other activity in which they keep their head still so the applicator does not pop off.
+When the applicator is first applied it feels cold, but there is no discomfort.

-• After the Treatment: The area will be sore but not too swollen, and the patient can resume normal daily activities.
-About a month to 6 weeks later, if a second treatment session is desired, to remove even more fat, then it can be done.
+• After Treatment: The area will be sore but not too swollen.
+You can resume daily activities.
+About a month to 6 weeks later, some patients require a second treatment session to remove additional fat.

-• Cost: The cost for this treatment is about $2500 to $3500 depending on the number of treatments.
+• CoolSculpting Cost: The cost for this treatment typically ranges from $2,500 to $3,500, depending on the number of treatments.

 Liposuction

-When the fat extends around the side neck toward the earlobe and along the underside of the mandible or lower jaw bone, then it is usually better to consider liposuction.
+When under chin fat extends around the side neck toward the earlobe and along the underside of the mandible or lower jawbone, then it is usually better to consider liposuction.
 Liposuction of the submental area (with or without the side neck) is a surgical procedure.

-• The Treatment: The procedure requires the area to be numbed up with a local anesthetic, and then the fat is suctioned out with small tubes called cannulas.
-To make the patient comfortable during this, we use twilight anesthesia with an oral valium.
+• The Treatment: The procedure requires numbing the area with a local anesthetic.
+Then, fat is suctioned out with small tubes called cannulas.
+We use twilight anesthesia with oral valium to ensure your comfort.
 The actual procedure takes about an hour.

-• After the Treatment: You are sent home with an ACE wrap on; this helps with the swelling and is required to stay on for the first 5 to 7 days.
-So while the liposuction is a “one and done” situation, there is more recuperation time that has to be factored in and time off requested depending on your job.
+• After Treatment: You are sent home with an ACE wrap on; this helps manage swelling and is required to stay on for the first 5 to 7 days.
+So while liposuction is a “one and done” situation, it requires more downtime than CoolSculpting and less invasive options.

 Neck Surgery Case 46 Before & After View #2 | Columbus, OH | Aesthetica Surgery & Spa